powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 ## Scrub

 As mentioned at the beginning ZFS has the ability to silently correct data errors.
 This is accomplished through the scrub action.
 A scrub will go through every block of the pool and compare it against the known checksum for that block.
+The consequence of which is that a scrub can impact performance of the disk while run.

 By default zfsutils-linux will come with a crontab entry that will scrub the disks: